hyperledger-cacti/cacti/whitepaper/whitepaper.md

 **Wallet ID**
 * ID for the user identity which is associated with authentication credential at integrated `Ledger`.
-* It is recommended to store temporary credential here allowing minimal access to operate `Ledger` instead of giving full access with master secret.
+* It is recommended to store temporary credential here allowing minimal access to operate `Ledger` instead of giving full access with primary secret.
 * Service API enables user to add/update/delete authentication credential for the Wallet.

 **Ledger ID**